MANCHESTER ANGLERS’ ASSOCIATION – HORTON IN RIBBLESDALE FISHERY : OUR HISTORY

 The overriding need was to find waters that could be readily accessed by rail and eventually attention was drawn to the headwaters of the Ribble that had recently come within easy reach of Manchester as a result of the activities of the Midland Railway who had in 1875 completed their new Scottish mainline extension via Ribblesdale.

-The MAA arrived at Horton in 1882 and immediately began to establish a presence by securing a club room at the Golden Lion (the rod rests survive in the entrance hall to this day) and making plans for the preservation of brown trout.
+The MAA arrived at Horton in Ribblesdale in 1882 and immediately began to establish a presence by securing a club room at the Golden Lion (the rod rests survive in the entrance hall to this day) and making plans for the preservation of brown trout.
 These were found to be in short supply despite the river offering good habitat and conditions.
 The reason for the limited stock was discovered to be the presence of the very railway that enabled members to reach Horton from Manchester so readily.

 During construction of the line it had not taken the vast army of navvies long to work out that their monotonous diet could be supplemented with fresh trout.
 Frequently on a Sunday the river would resound to the blows of hammers and the dull thud of dynamite as the navvies went about their unique method of fishing.
 Pools were dynamited and large rocks given a hefty blow with a sledge hammer to stun the fish hiding under them.